- No snake species is native to Hawaii; all are invasive.

 Given this isolation, you can see why there are no native snakes in Hawaii.
 The journey is simply too vast for snakes to survive and then begin a thriving colony on the island.
 As with many other Pacific islands, the freedom from massive numbers of rodents and snakes allowed ecosystems to form that are unprepared for these invasive predators.
 Thus, if snakes are able to take hold in Hawaii they could cause significant losses to species that are native to Hawaii.

 7 Snakes in Hawaii

 As a reminder, none of these snakes are native to Hawaii (we’ve included a sea snake as well that doesn’t live on land).
-However, each have been reported on the islands in the past.
-Most the snakes in the list below have been contained after reports of them reaching the islands.
+However, each has been reported on the islands in the past.
+Most of the snakes in the list below have been contained after reports of them reaching the islands.
 However, others like the Brahminy blind snake are now in Hawaii in significant numbers.
 Luckily, this specific species is notably harmless.

 Brahminy Blind Snake

 Even though this snake wasn’t originally indigenous to Hawaii, they’ve been here so long that many consider it a native species.
 These creatures are one of the smallest snake species in the world at 6 inches in length and have slim bodies, so you would be forgiven for mistaking one for an earthworm.
 They feed on ants and termites, which some people might appreciate.